Here are some projects I’ve helped

 Full Studies - Evaluations

-The following evaluations were carried out at the end of the project.
-Typically, my role was to provide an independent reivew of achievements, learning and future possibilities.
+The following evaluations were mainly carried out at the end of the project.
+Typically, my role was to provide an independent review of achievements, learning and future possibilities.

 Evaluation of the Rural Skills Project